Statuses in Latin with translation. Quotes in Latin with translation

 Ab hodierno - from this date

-Ad delectandum - for pleasure
+Ad delectandum - for fun

-ad infinitum - to infinity
+Ad infinitum - to infinity

 Aeternae veritates - eternal truths